 Where can I buy a slice?

-Slices are available for sale at the Saturday farmers market.
-Whole pies and other goodies can be purchased on our website, at our kitchen, or at the farmers market.
+Slices are available every day at our shop and on Saturdays at the farmers market.
+Whole pies and other goodies can be purchased on our website, at our shop, or at the farmers market.

 How do I reheat my pie?
 Depends on the type of pie!

 For fruit pies: Reheat in a 350 degree oven for 10-15 minutes until the crust is crisp and filling is warmed through.
 Keep and eye on your pie and cover with tinfoil, if necessary, to prevent burning.

 For nut pies: Reheat in a 350 degree oven for 10 minutes.
 Keep and eye on your pie and cover with tinfoil, if necessary, to prevent burning.

 For quiches: Cover with tinfoil and reheat in a 300 oven for 10 minutes.